h3abionet/h3agwas/README.md

   * logistic regression
   * Efficient Mixed Model Association testing with gemma, boltlmm or fastlmm
   * Gene environment association with gemma or plink
-  * Other script :
-    * `assoc/permutation-assoc.nf`: do a permutation test to reevaluate p.value with gemma

 4. `meta` : meta analyse or mtag :
     * `meta/meta-assoc.nf` : do meta analysis with summary statistics